olegbelk0test/sw360_docusaurus_test/docs/sw360_overview/backoffice_overview.md

 ## Filters

 The filters are used for the selection of some data on the page.
-The operator can sort and search in the tables by the filters.
+The operator can sort and search the tables by the filters.
 Filtering is possible almost at all of the tables by all of the columns.

 ### Filtering by columns